-57% of Guatemala’s total energy consumption comes from the use of fuelwood, mainly for cooking.
+57 per cent of Guatemala’s total energy consumption comes from the use of fuelwood, mainly for cooking.
 About 2.1 million households, located mostly in the poorest and most vulnerable municipalities of the country, use firewood.
-70% of Guatemalan households are at high risk of cardiac and respiratory diseases, mostly children and women.
-According to population growth statistics for the next ten years, it is estimated that there will be an average increase of 65,000 new families per year that will use firewood as their main source of energy, which exacerbates the problem.
+70 per cent of Guatemalan households are at high risk of cardiac and respiratory diseases, mostly children and women.
+According to population growth statistics for the next 10 years, it is estimated that there will be an average increase of 65,000 new families per year that will use firewood as their main source of energy, which exacerbates the problem.

 Guatemala is committed to create improved conditions for sustainable and efficient firewood use and has set up a dedicated Firewood Commission to implement the National Firewood Strategy.
 A respective action plan proposes: (i) to enhance access to efficient technologies, (ii) to increase demand, and (iii) to promote an enabling environment for sustainable and efficient firewood use.

 With tailor-made financial and technical support mechanisms, the NAMA Support Project will help to sustainably stimulate the supply and demand for energy efficient cookstoves in Guatemala.
 Enhanced coordination and consolidation of national and international support is required to achieve scalability and long-term sustainability in the implementation of clean cooking technologies, and for strengthening participatory governance to implement the National Firewood Strategy, which is part of Guatemala’s Nationally Determined Contribution (NDC) presented at COP21.

 Possible co-benefits include the reduction in forest degradation, increased health benefits, and improved economic conditions of households (through the reduced need to purchase fuel and/or time spent on collecting firewood) for approximately 1.1 million people, mostly indigenous women and children living in poverty.